walterchangsmoothstack/readme_repo/DOCKER_COMPOSE_ECS.md

 # DOCKER COMPOSE ECS CONTEXT

 Without using the ```ecs-cli```, run docker compose in the root directory of your docker compose file after switching to the ecs context.
-> docker create ecs myecs
+> docker context create ecs myecs
 > docker context use myecs